bobbyflowstate/smovr-dash/docs/WEBHOOK_SETUP.md

 HOSPITAL_ADDRESS=123 Medical Center Drive, Suite 456, San Francisco, CA 94102
 ```

+**Critical**:
+- If `GHL_SMS_WEBHOOK_URL` is not set, SMS webhooks will be skipped silently
-**Critical**: If `BASE_URL` is not set in Convex, reminder webhooks will fail with an error and no SMS notifications will be sent.
+- If `BASE_URL` is not set in Convex, reminder webhooks will fail with an error and no SMS notifications will be sent.
 This prevents accidentally sending localhost links to users.

 ## Notes

 - Patient response pages are **public** (no authentication required)
 - Webhook failures do not prevent appointment creation or cancellation
 - All webhook errors are logged to the console
-- If `SCHEDULE_WEBHOOK_URL` is not set, schedule webhooks are skipped silently
+- If `GHL_SMS_WEBHOOK_URL` is not set, all SMS webhooks are skipped silently
-- If `CANCEL_WEBHOOK_URL` is not set, cancel webhooks will be sent to `SCHEDULE_WEBHOOK_URL` if configured
-- If `WEBHOOK_SMS_REMINDER_24H` or `WEBHOOK_SMS_REMINDER_1H` are not set, reminder webhooks are skipped silently
 - **If `BASE_URL` is not set in Convex dashboard, reminder webhooks will fail** - this prevents sending localhost links
 - Webhook requests have a 10-second timeout
 - Only future appointments are considered when checking for existing appointments
 - Reminder webhooks are sent via hourly cron jobs, not immediately when appointments are created
+- All messages are pre-formatted in the application code - the webhook receives ready-to-send SMS text
+- GoHighLevel workflows should extract the `phone` and `message` fields and send the SMS directly